nicolocarpignoli/daily-quote/README.md

 Free Android version <a href="http://nicolocarpignoli/downloads/dailyquote.apk"> Download link </a>

-Dailyquote mobile app is a simple app that shows you the inspiration quote of the day.
+Dailyquote is a simple mobile app that shows you the inspiration quote of the day.
-Open it every day to freely read your inspiration quote.
+You can open it every day and read an inspirational quote for free.

-It's also possible to share quote and translate it in almost every language.
+It is also possible to share quotes and translate them in almost every language.

 Translations are courtesy of [Yandex](www.Yandex.com).